The basic facts about human history

 Stone age: historical facts

 The majority of history curricula place a strong emphasis on the technological advancements of later times, but studying stone-age technology, such as friction firewalking techniques, stone blades, clothing, etc., can be just as fascinating.
-Although these approaches are frequently referred to as primitive, a more perceptive eye recognizes them for what they are: highly tailored survival strategies that blend into a certain setting.
 Arguably the most important development was humankind’s mastery of fire, which dates back to some 100,000 to 400,000 years ago.

 Agriculture: historical facts